-Since then, though, we’ve come to learn that every single living human on earth has these receptors floating around naturally in their bodies – and it’s becoming more and more evident that they might just play a key functional role in virtually every neurological and physiological process.
+Since then, we’ve come to learn that every single living human on earth has these receptors floating around naturally in their bodies – and it’s becoming more and more evident that they might just play a key functional role in virtually every neurological and physiological process that we experience.

 In fact, Dr. Bradley E. Alger of the University of Maryland School of Medicine claimed in 2013 that the endocannabinoid system is “…one of the most important physiologic systems involved in establishing and maintaining human health — endocannabinoids and their receptors are found throughout the body: in the brain, organs, connective tissues, glands, and immune cells.”

-And while research on CBD and anxiety specifically has been somewhat limited to date, the several studies that have been carried out in the past several years have shown phenomenally promising signs.
+And while research on CBD and anxiety specifically has been somewhat limited to date, the several studies that have been carried out within the past several years have shown extremely promising signs.

 A 2015 publication in the academic journal Neurotherapeutics, for example, stated that “… preclinical evidence strongly supports CBD as a treatment for generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder, and post-traumatic stress disorder when administered acutely…”